-- Children must immediately tell a teacher if they receive offensive email. - Children must not reveal personal details about themselves or others in email communication, or arrange to meet anyone without specific permission. - Staff to pupil email communication will not take place. - Incoming email should be treated as suspicious and attachments not opened unless the author is known. - The school considers how email from children to external bodies is presented and controlled. - The forwarding of chain letters is not permitted.
+- Children do not have a school e-mail account - Children are educated to not reveal personal details about themselves or others in email communication, or arrange to meet anyone without specific permission. - Staff to pupil email communication will not take place. - Incoming email should be treated as suspicious and attachments not opened unless the author is known. - The forwarding of chain letters is not permitted.